sfhart33/AMSD_cancer_mutation_spectra/README.md

 # AMSD_cancer_mutation_spectra
-AMSD method and code to accompany manuscript identifying carcinogen and ancestry effect on mutation spectra
+AMSD method and code to accompany manuscript identifying carcinogen and ancestry effects on mutation spectra

 To add:
 * AMSD function itself